 c.
 We ask for at least 24 school day hours to process a VOE request.
 VOE’s are good for 30 days from the issue date.
 After 30 days, a new VOE will be required and another request must be made.

 d.
-VOE’s Will be emailed back directly to the email address given on the google doc request form.
+VOE’s will be emailed back directly to the email address given on the Google doc request form.
 We will not print these forms.

 e.
-Starting the 2nd 9 weeks of school, student’s who owe any seat time will be denied a VOE until seat time recovery has been made.
+Starting the 2nd 9 weeks of school, students who owe any seat time will be denied a VOE until seat time recovery has been made.

 f.
 Students who need a VOE for the summer break need to listen to the announcements toward the end of the school year.
 We will announce when summer VOE requests will begin and when they can be picked up.
-Generally, we accept summer VOE requests approximately the last two weeks of school and they are available for pick up the last 2 days of school.
+Generally, we accept summer VOE requests for approximately the last two weeks of school and they are available for pick up for the last 2 days of school.
 A summer VOE is good from the last day of school until the first day of the new school year.